iqqiss/iqqiss/README.md

 as you can tell I might like six ..😇😇

-idm if you cuddle me or int but i might be late reply cause I'm either watching the croods or bathing /hj😁
+idm if you cuddle me or int but i might be late reply cause I'm watching the croods /hvyj😁

 I have horrible wifi so dw if I disconnect, but my phone might also die..😈😈😈